nirmand/timetable-processor-poc/README.md

 3. Used PaddleOCR for parsing and extracting as it provides higher accuracy on complex, varied, or real-world images compared to other libraries.

 # Known Issues/ Limitations
-1. Parsing and extraction process requires significant improvements as it's giving partially correct data, but isn't accurate in many places.
-The issue is mostly with the parsing and table detaction logic in Python processor engine.
+1. Parsing and extraction process requires significant improvements as it's giving a very few correct data.
+The results are not acceptable in quality and accurancy.
+The issue is with the parsing and table detaction logic written in Python processor engine which needs to be corrected to make the app reliable.
+But for now, we have a strong foundation and architecture in place with an end-to-end workflow.

 # Future considerations
 1. Increasing accuracy of extraction logic, parsing data and output.
 This requires improvement at this stage.